South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Schedule Analysis

-- The Gamecocks defeated the No. 15 Utah Utes in a 78-69 win on December 10, which was their best victory of the season.
+- In their best win of the season, the Gamecocks defeated the No. 15 Utah Utes, 78-69, on December 10.

-- The Gamecocks have seven wins against Quadrant 1 teams, the most in the country.
+- The Gamecocks have seven wins over Quadrant 1 opponents, the most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!